 The process approaches, actions and success stories of this model will provide guiding principles to district and local government leadership, and shall explain how existing resources could effectively and productively be used in disaster risk management.
-Each district must determine how these actions apply within their own contexts and capacities for replication of the model in their respective jurisdictions.
+Each district must determine how these actions apply within its own context and capacity for replication of the model in their respective jurisdictions.